RocketMan/zookeeper/docs/Playlists.md

 not own the playlist.

 **Notes:**
-* If you add an event to a live playlist (one that is on-air 'now') and do not supply a `created` property, created will be set automatically;
+* For `api/v1`, if you add an event to a live playlist (one that is on-air 'now') and do not supply a `created` attribute, created will be set automatically; for `api/v1.1` and later, supply `created` with value `auto` if you want an automatic timestamp for a live playlist, otherwise none will be set;
 * Added or modified events are automatically positioned to the correct position in the playlist relative to their created time;
 * Added events with no created time are placed at the end of the playlist;
 * To modify an event, you must specify _all_ attributes.
+Exception: You may change an event's timestamp by supplying only the `created` attribute.